 Academic Advising at the University of Maine at Augusta has been designed to enhance, facilitate, and promote student success.
 Whether you are changing your major, setting goals, or seeking resources, we are available to assist you.

-Navigation Electronic Software Systems (Degree Progress, Blackboard, MaineStreet, etc)
+Navigation Electronic Software Systems (Degree Progress, Brightspace, MaineStreet, etc)

 Frequently Asked Questions